-Tips
+FERPA Tips

-DO review a copy of the URI student records policy before responding to a request for education records.

-DO NOT release directory information on a student without checking with the Registrar to see whether the information has been flagged for non-release.

-DO refer all subpoenas or IRS summons or other legal process requests for student education records to the Office of Enrollment Services.

-DO obtain written permission from the student before sharing educational record information, including grades and grade point averages, with parents or others outside the institution.

-DO NOT request information from the education record custodian, or access the student's file by computer, unless you have a legitimate educational interest and are authorized under the URI student records policy to access the information.

-DO follow the confidentiality provisions of FERPA by not sharing educational record information with your colleagues unless a legitimate educational interest exists.

-DO keep only those records pertaining to a student that are necessary for the fulfillment of your teaching or advising responsibilities.
-If these records are kept in your file for your own use and are not shared with anyone else (other than a substitute) they are not considered education records and will not be subject to the release provisions of FERPA.

-DO NOT put purely personal notes (for example, from a committee meeting recommending students for a particular program) in the student's file, as they will become accessible to the student.
+- DO review a copy of the this policy before responding to a request for education records. - DO NOT release directory information on a student without checking e_Campus to see whether they have restricted their directory information. - DO refer all subpoenas or IRS summons or other legal process requests for student education records to the Office of Enrollment Services, Senior Associate Director Registrar or University Council. - DO obtain written permission from the student before sharing educational record information, including grades and grade point averages, with parents or others outside the institution. - DO NOT request information from the education record custodian, or access the student's record via e_Campus, unless you have a legitimate educational interest and are authorized under the URI student records policy to access the information. - DO follow the confidentiality provisions of FERPA by not sharing educational record information with your colleagues unless a legitimate educational interest exists. - DO keep only those records pertaining to a student that are necessary for the fulfillment of your teaching or advising responsibilities.
+If these records are kept in a file for your own use and are not shared with anyone else (other than a substitute) they are not considered education records and will not be subject to the release provisions of FERPA. - DO NOT put purely personal notes (for example, from a committee meeting recommending students for a particular program) in the student's file, as they will become accessible to the student.
 Such records can be kept confidential only if they are kept in the sole possession of the maker and are not accessible or revealed to any other person.
-Official committee minutes are likely to be considered accessible.

-Tips

-DO NOT display student grades or scores publicly in association with names, Social Security numbers or other personal identifiers.
-If scores are posted, use a code known only to you and the student.

-DO remember that medical, mental health and law enforcement records should not be put in the student's file with the student's education records.
+Official committee minutes are likely to be considered accessible. - DO NOT display student grades or scores publicly in association with names, Social Security/Empl ID numbers or other personal identifiers.
+If scores are posted, use a code known only to you and the student. - DO remember that medical, mental health and law enforcement records should not be put in the student's file with the student's education records.

+Questions???